Scientific Name

 Genus: Crassula

-Crassula exilis subsp. sedifolia is a much-branched succulent that forms dense mats of rather loose rosettes of fleshy usually grey-green leaves with dark irregularly placed dimpled spots on the upper surface.
-The leaves are up to 0.6 inches (1.5 cm) long and about 0.1 inches (0.3 cm) wide.
-Flowers are white to pinkish, with a musty honey-like fragrance, and appear in late summer through to late fall.
-They are cup-shaped and up to 0.12 inches (3 mm) in diameter.
+Crassula exilis subsp. sedifolia is a much-branched succulent that forms dense mats of rather loose rosettes of fleshy, usually grey-green leaves with dark, irregularly placed dimpled spots on the upper surface.
+The short, woody branches continue into a similarly thick root.
+They can reach a diameter of 0.4 inches (1 cm).
+The leaves are linear-elliptical, more or less triangular in cross-section, and can measure 0.6 inches (1.5 cm) long and 0.12 inches (0.3 cm) wide.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.